telerik/blazor-docs/components/treeview/events.md

 ## Drag Events

 The TreeView implements the Drag and Drop functionality through the following drag events:
-* The `DragStart` event is triggered when the user starts dragging a node.
+* The `OnDragStart` event is triggered when the user starts dragging a node.
 * The `OnDrag` event is triggered continuously while a node is being dragged by the user.
-* The `DragEnd` event fires when a drag operation is ended by releasing a mouse button.
 * The `OnDrop` event fires when the user drops a node into a new location.
+The event is triggered only if the new location is a Telerik component.
+* The `OnDragEnd` event fires when a drag operation ends.
+Unlike the `OnDrop` event, `OnDragEnd` will trigger even if the new location is not a Telerik component.

 For more details and examples, see the [Drag and Drop]({%slug treeview-drag-drop-overview%}) article.